What are the lodging options?

 How do I sign up?

 Signing up online is easiest.
 To sign up, select the course and course date option you wish to sign up for.
-Fill out your contact information.
-It will then take you to the PayPal system where you can pay with a PayPal account or credit card.
-The system will send you a receipt.
+Fill out the form and follow the instructions.
+Once this is complete, please save a copy of the receipt.
 We will send more registration information once payment is received.

 If you wish to sign up over the phone send us an email or give us a call.